Western Allied invasion of Germany: German Army Group B surrounded in the Ruhr pocket (1 April)

 By 28 March, the 8th Armored Division had expanded the bridgehead by only about 3 mi and still had not reached Dorsten, a town about 15 mi east of the Rhine, whose road junction promised to expand the XVI Corps' offensive options.
 On the same day, however, Montgomery announced that the eastbound roads out of Wesel would be turned over to the 9th Army on 30 March with the Rhine bridges leading into that city changing hands a day later.
 Also on 28 March, elements of the U.S. 17th Airborne Division operating north of the Lippe River in conjunction with British armored forces—dashed to a point some 30 mi east of Wesel, opening a corridor for the XIX Corps and handily outflanking Dorsten and the enemy to the south.
-Simpson now had both the opportunity and the means to unleash the power of the 9th Army and begin in earnest the northern drive to surrounding the Ruhr.
+Simpson now had both the opportunity and the means to unleash the power of the 9th Army and begin in earnest the northern drive to surround the Ruhr.

 Simpson began by moving elements of the XIX Corps' 2nd Armored Division into the XVI Corps bridgehead on 28 March with orders to cross the Lippe east of Wesel, thereby avoiding that city's traffic jams.
 After passing north of the Lippe on 29 March, the 2nd Armored Division broke out late that night from the forward position that the XVIII Airborne Corps had established around Haltern, 12 mi northeast of Dorsten.
 On the 30th and 31st, the 2nd Armored made an uninterrupted 40 mi drive east to Beckum, cutting two of the Ruhr's three remaining rail lines and severing the autobahn to Berlin.
 As the rest of the XIX Corps flowed into the wake of this spectacular drive, the 1st Army was completing its equally remarkable thrust around the southern and eastern edges of the Ruhr.